ixqifeba/ixqifeba.github.io/content/posts/why-we-climb.md

 Summary:

 <div class="post-poem">
-Though conquer appeals,
-hidden affiliates
-emerge

-`---`

 Miles below
-where I've left myself
+I've left myself
 of certainty
 and what's to come.

+?something about the climb itself?

 The exhaustion
-that grants grace
+grants ?a grace
+? by making room for
 by allowing nothing else.

+?Then
 Willing to accept
-whatever may come,
+whatever unfolds
-(whatever unfolds)
 for the gift that it is,
 in constant renew.

+?Finally
-Yielding memory
+Yielding memory ?itself
 from the confines
-of its (mortal) clutch.
+of its (mortal) ?mental clutch.

+?Let
 Recoup its course
 to (fade and) cease.
+?back into forgetting.

 To feel that stream,
 thoroughly rapt